 If your problem is in the jurisdiction of another state or federal agency, you will be directed to that agency.

 Download, print and complete our Consumer Complaint Form and submit it by mail or fax to 404-651-9018.
 We do not accept e-mails.

 Although you are not required to use this form, your complaint must describe your problem chronologically and must be accompanied by copies of relevant documents, such as invoices, contracts, or previous correspondence with the business.

 We will accept faxed complaints if they are not more than 5 pages in length, including the attachments - all of which must be legible.
 Longer complaints and those involving documents with light or small print must be mailed, instead of faxed, to avoid unnecessary delays due to illegibility.

 Complete our online form; you can attach up to 3 attachments to your online submission.
 The total file size of your attachment(s) may not exceed 10MB.

 What Happens When We Receive Your Complaint?

 We will review your complaint and take action on behalf of the consuming public as appropriate.
 We may refer any complaint to another agency or, depending on the nature of your claim, we may communicate with the business involved before responding to you.
-OCP does not act as a judge in the dispute and cannot force the business to reimburse you or comply in any other way.
+Georgia Department of Law's Consumer Protection Unit does not act as a judge in the dispute and cannot force the business to reimburse you or comply in any other way.
 The matter may escalate to an investigation if the company has shown a pattern of similar violations that fall under our jurisdiction.